Konrad mine: Foundation GmbH

 For the takeover of state-specific responsibilities, which the city and the region Salzgitter bear, a foundation GmbH is proposed by the Federal Ministry for Environment, Nature Conservation and Nuclear Safety.
 The energy companies initially bring in 30 million euros with further payments over an initial period of 30 years of service.
 The federal government will contribute from 2009 to 2043 700,000 euros per year.
 The fund will compensate for the lack of tax revenues since the operation of the shaft Konrad like any other business uses the infrastructure in the area of Salzgitter but is relieved from VAT and local tax measures.

 Conversion

 The establishment of the technical installations for the disposal and storage chambers started.
-The conversion will take several years, storage is scheduled to start in 2013.
+The conversion has taken a number of years and was due to be complete in 2027, though this date will now not be met.
+Storage is scheduled to start the early 2030s.
 Clustered storage chambers form a storage depot.
 In total, up to nine storage depots are projected on the existing main soles on 800, 850, 1000, 1100, 1200 and 1300 m depth.
-The storage chambers are created with a diameter of about 40 m² with a bottom width of about 7 meters and a height of about 6 meters.
+The storage chambers are created with a diameter of about 40 m2 with a bottom width of about 7 meters and a height of about 6 meters.
 Its length should be - depending on the geological and mining technical conditions - 100 to 1000 meters.

 After the storage of the radioactive containers, the sectional shafts will be closed with concrete for the permanent storage of the nuclear waste.